stephaniewang26/weather-app/prompts.md

 Each method in a class model should open, then close a connection to the database to perform the various CRUD operations.

 ## LLM Instructions
-In the models folder, I have a User_Model.py file and an Admin_Model.py file.
-These files are attached.
+This is a simplified version of my file structure: weather-app/
+    backend/
+        controllers/
+        data/
+            database.db
+        models/
+            Admin_Model.py
+            User_Model.py
+        tests/
+            sample_admin_data.py
+            sample_user_data.py
+            test_admin_model.py
+            test_user_model.py
+    frontend/
+        .expo/
+        app/
+            index.jsx
+        assets/
+        app.json
+        package.json

-There is a /tests folder to organize unit tests written using pytest.
-There are two test files, test_admin_model.py and test_user_model.py.
-These are robust collections of unit tests to verify the functionality included in Admin_Model.py and User_Model.py.
+The /tests folder organizes unit tests written using pytest.
+The test files are robust collections of unit tests to verify the functionality included in Admin_Model.py and User_Model.py.

-Create the controller .py files for each entity in a folder called /controllers.
+Create the controller .py files for each entity in /controllers.
 The controller files only need core methods for now.

 Create views connected to the controller routes for each entity.
 These should be written in React Native.
+I want to use the Expo Router.
+- Login view
+- Home view
+I do not have custom components or a components folder.
+Only use React Native components for now.

+# Prompt 5
+## Problem Statement
+Sometimes, it's hard to know what to wear based on the weather.
+Regardless of one's age, most people experience this inconvenience at least a few times a month.
+Generally, this issue does not occur because people don't check the weather; instead, the temperature shown on the weather app often doesn't reflect how it truly feels outside, especially during transitional seasons.
+This may be due to winds, humidity, precipitation, and other factors that aren't as readily available for interpretation as the "degrees."

+[NAME] solves both of these issues by offering a visual recommendation of what to wear for the day, taking both weather factors and user preferences into account.
+By making the influence of different weather factors accessible and easy-to-understand, [NAME] will provide a way to translate between numbers on a screen and what it actually feels like outside.

+## Core Features
+An accurate “feels like” temperature that’s displayed by default Low and high temperatures for the day
+A visual recommendation of what to wear for the day, or what to bring (umbrella, boots, coat etc) based on user preferences (I get cold easily, I get hot easily)
+Hourly weather view
+Day-by-day weather view for the week
+Conditions for the day (wind speeds, UV index, humidity, air quality, amount of pollen) with a very brief text description of what the numbers actually mean
+Google OAuth

+## Architecture
+Weather App is a client-server application written in React Native.
+The backend uses Python Flask.
+The app uses a SQL database.
+The app uses a reliable weather API.
+I want to be able to publish it to the App Store and the Google Play Store eventually.
+The server uses an MVC architecture.

+## LLM Instructions
+Create a walking skeleton of this project.
+A walking skeleton connects together all the important pieces of a project without worrying about implementing the specific logic behind your application.

+Your walking skeleton should include:
+- Models for each entity
+- Unit tests for each model method
+- Controllers for each entity
+- Views connected to controller routes for each entity
+- End-to-end tests to verify frontend-backend connections

+## Data Storage
+A locally-stored db file is used to store information related to each entity.
+The database contains multiple tables to store data.
+The db is organized in a top-level project folder called /data

+## Entity Design
+Class models should contain an initialize_table() method to ensure that a table exists in the db for the entity.
+Each method in a class model should open, then close a connection to the database to perform the various CRUD operations.

+## LLM Instructions
+This is a simplified version of my file structure: weather-app/
+    backend/
+        controllers/
+            Admin_Controller.py
+            User_Controller.py
+        data/
+            database.db
+        models/
+            Admin_Model.py
+            User_Model.py
+        tests/
+            sample_admin_data.py
+            sample_user_data.py
+            test_admin_model.py
+            test_user_model.py
+        server.py
+    frontend/
+        .expo/
+        app/
+            index.jsx
+            login.jsx
+        assets/
+        app.json
+        package.json

+The server.py file is attached.
+It acts as a router for the backend.

+Create views connected to the controller routes for each entity.
+These should be written in React Native.
+I want to use the Expo Router.
+- Login view
+- Home view
+I do not have custom components or a components folder.
+Only use React Native components for now.